petabyt/ptp/docs/index.md

 # What is PTP?
-Picture Transfer Protocol was standardized in [2005](https://www.iso.org/standard/37445.html#:~:text=ISO%2015740%3A2005%20provides%20a,image%20storage%20and%20display%20devices.) and designed to be a generic vendor-extensible image and file transfer protocol for digital cameras and printers.
+Picture Transfer Protocol was [drafted](https://people.ece.cornell.edu/land/courses/ece4760/FinalProjects/f2012/jmv87/site/files/pima15740-2000.pdf) in 2000 to create a standardized vendor-extensible image and file transfer protocol for digital cameras and printers.

-MTP is a superset of PTP which adds additional features and improvements over the 2005 standard.
-The [MTP spec](https://www.usb.org/document-library/media-transfer-protocol-v11-spec-and-mtp-v11-adopters-agreement) is freely available and well-written, and is great documentation for anybody who wants to write a client.
+This effort was led by [PIMA](https://www.imaging.org/) and many other camera manufacturers who, at the time, needed a universal protocol for transfering images from a camera to a computer over USB.
+At the time every company needed to invest in not only creating their own proprietary protocol, but creating drivers and software for their users.

-Unlike a mass storage device, PTP doesn't expose a filesystem.
+Like many file transfer protocols at the time, PTP doesn't expose a filesystem.
 Instead, it exposes a generic API for listing, downloading, and uploading *objects*.
 An 'object' can be anything, but in most cases it represents a file or folder on the device's storage medium.

-There's a few reasons why PTP was designed this way at the time:
+There's a few reasons why PTP was designed this way:

-- Image transfer solutions at the time were proprietary and difficult for Linux developers to write drivers for
 - Abstracting away the filesystem allowed the camera to store images in any way it liked (even without a filesystem)
 - Removed the risk of filesystem corruption
 - Allows the camera to safely modify objects while the client is downloading/uploading data
-- Manufacturers don't just want a image transfer protocol, they want to build upon it and add custom functionality (such as liveview, remote capture, etc)

-Thus, in 2002 PTP was [drafted](https://people.ece.cornell.edu/land/courses/ece4760/FinalProjects/f2012/jmv87/site/files/PTP%20Protocol.pdf)
-to create a single standardized protocol that vendors could build upon while still offering an easy to implement file transfer solution.
+PTP is also simple and vendor-extensible.
+This allows OS developers to create clients that can communicate with any camera, while camera manufacturers can add additional functionality on top of PTP without breaking compatibility with all clients.

+In [2005](https://www.iso.org/standard/37445.html#:~:text=ISO%2015740%3A2005%20provides%20a,image%20storage%20and%20display%20devices.)
+PTP was standardized.
+It was updated in [2008](https://www.iso.org/standard/45344.html), and again in [2013](https://www.iso.org/standard/63602.html) with new features to improve performance.

+In 2011, Microsoft released MTP as a superset of PTP with many more features and data types.
+The [MTP spec](https://www.usb.org/document-library/media-transfer-protocol-v11-spec-and-mtp-v11-adopters-agreement) is freely available and well-written, and is great documentation for anybody who wants to write a client.

 # How does it work?
 PTP starts with the *initiator*, or the client.
 This is the device that issues commands to the *responder*, which can be a camera, printer, or phone.